MathWebSearch/mwsapi/README.md

 ## Overview

 - `cmd`: Implementation of commands
-    - `cmd/temaquery`: Queries A joined MathWebSearch + ElasticSearch Setu
+    - `cmd/temaquery`: Queries A joined MathWebSearch + ElasticSearch Setup
-    - `cmd/mwsapid`: HTTP Daemon serving temasearch queries (not yet implemented)
+    - `cmd/mwsapid`: HTTP Daemon serving temasearch queries
     - `cmd/mwsquery`: Queries a (plain) MathWebSearch instance for MathWebSeach Queries
     - `cmd/elasticquery`: Queries a (plain) Elasticsearch instance for Tema Queries
     - `cmd/elasticsync`: Creates and maintains an Elasticsearch instance for use with Temasearch
 - `connection`: Contains Connection Code to MathWebSearch and ElasticSearch

-(Rest is not up-to-date)
+- `engine`: Underlying code used by commands above

-- `temasearch`: Code implementing joined (mws, tema) queries
+    - `engine/elasticsync`: Creates and maintains an Elasticsearch instance for use with Temasearch
-- `mws`: Code interacting with MathWebSearch
+    - `engine/elasticengine`: ElasticSearch only queries
-- `tema`: Code interacting with Elasticsearch / TemaSearch
+    - `engine/mwsengine`: MathWebSearch queries
-    - `tema/sync`: Code to synchronize a TemaSearch index with Elasticsearch
+    - `engine/temaengine`: TemaSearch Queries
-    - `tema/query`: Code to query TemaSearch
+- `query`: Implements query parsing and serializing
-- `elasticutils`: Utility wrappers around Elasticsearch objects
+- `result`: Implements result parsing and serializing
 - `utils`: General utility functions

 ## Processes